 Awards Ceremony / Thursday, June 18

 You may submit any number of built projects for the AIA|LA RAAs.

-Architects and associates may submit their own residence.
+Architects and associates and non-members may submit their own residence.

 An entry will be eligible even though the submitting architect is not the sole author, providing the submitting architect credits all other participants who substantially contributed to the design of the project.

 Projects by any 2020 AIA|LA RAA jury member (or that jury member's firm, regardless of location) are not eligible.

 Projects must have been completed no earlier than January 1, 2016.

 In order to submit, registration fees must be in receipt by the chapter office no later than Wednesday, February 26, 2020.